tongueroo/balancer/README.md

 ### Security Groups

-Balancer automatically creates a security group.
-You can add own additional security groups by configuring the security_groups parameter in the profile file.
+Balancer automatically creates a security group by the same name as the elb and opens up the port configured on the listener.
+To disable this behavior, use the `--no-security-group` optional.
+If you use this option, you must specify you own security group in the profile file.

+Note, this security group is left behind if you destroy load balancer with `balancer destroy`.

 ## Installation